microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

 - Create an Azure Bot Service to register and host a bot
 - Create a Microsoft QnA Service to populate a knowledge base
-- Setup continuous code integration to publish bot code
+- Set up continuous code integration to publish bot code
 - Debug the bots that you build
 - Update your bot using Visual Studio Code, Node.js, and JavaScript
 - Interact with a bot using Skype